Pokecord-Official/Pokecord-Guide/commands/market.md

 ## Jackpot

 There is a chance to hit a jackpot when selling a `75 IV` or more pokemon to the bot.
-The jackpot doubles the received pokecoin amount along with a a few additional rewards.
+The jackpot doubles the received pokecoin amount along with a few additional rewards.
 :::tip
 Higher IV pokemon yield better jackpot rewards.
-Rewards can include `10x Rare Candy`, `5x Vitamins`, `1x Gems`
 :::